How to Compare Funeral Costs So You Don’t Overspend

 1.What Would Your Loved One Want?

 Although most people think that planning ahead for their funeral is essential, not everyone does.
-Before you make funeral plans, check your loved one’s documents to see if they purchased a prepaid plan.
+Before you make funeral plans, check your loved one’s documents to see if they purchased a prepaid funeral.

-If they don’t have prearrangements, think about any conversation or discussion in which they mentioned a preference for burial versus cremation, a traditional funeral or an informal life celebration, or if they wanted any kind of service.
+If they don’t have prearrangements, think about any conversation or discussion in which they mentioned a preference for cremation versus burial, a traditional funeral or an informal life celebration, or if they wanted any kind of service.

 Deciding between burial and cremation for someone who hasn't expressed their preference beforehand is a delicate decision.
 Some families may find comfort in traditional burial practices.
 In contrast, others may opt for cremation because of space constraints, environmental concerns, or the desire for a more flexible memorial.
 The answer often comes down to various considerations, such as:

-• Cultural or religious beliefs toward cremation versus burial, post-death preparation, such as washing and dressing the decedent in special clothes
+- Cultural or religious funeral beliefs toward cremation versus burial, post-death preparation, such as washing and dressing the decedent in special clothes

 2.What Do YOU Want?